The Importance of Assessment

 Skillful questioning designed to elicit understanding

 No grades or final judgments are attached to assessments FOR learning.
-The soul purpose is to find out where students are so that we can help them move forwards.
+The sole purpose is to find out where students are so that we can help them move forwards.

 In assessment AS learning the focus is on the meaning the student is making from the assessment process.
 If assessment FOR learning is designed to give data to the teacher, then assessment AS learning is the way in which the student herself benefits from reflecting on assessment.
 This is how students actually learn THROUGH assessment.